Background

 In 2024, the average car in the UK travelled 7,100 miles per year.
 That's quite a drop from 20 years ago when cars covered around 9,100 miles annually.
 British drivers are using their cars less, mainly because we're doing far less business travel than before.

-Interestingly, the type of fuel your car uses makes a difference.
 Diesel drivers cover about 8,300 miles per year on average, while petrol car owners drive just 6,200 miles.
-Electric and hybrid vehicles sit somewhere in the middle, with battery electric cars averaging 8,292 miles annually.
+Electric and hybrid vehicles sit somewhere in the middle, with battery electric cars averaging around 10,000 miles annually for newer models.

 Why Your Mileage Matters for Insurance